DBraun/DawDreamer/README.md

 freq_automation = make_sine(.5, DURATION)*5000. + 7000. # 0.5 Hz sine wave centered at 7000 with amp 5000.
 filter_processor.set_automation("freq", freq_automation) # argument is single channel numpy array.
 freq_automation = filter_processor.get_automation("freq")  # You can get the automation of most processor parameters.
+filter_processor.record = True  # This will allow us to access the filter processor's audio after a render.

 # Graph idea is based on https://github.com/magenta/ddsp#processorgroup-with-a-list
 # A graph is a meaningfully ordered list of tuples.